Annalisa discography

 The discography of Italian singer-songwriter Annalisa consists of nine studio albums and 36 singles as the primary artist.
-She has topped the Italian music charts on three occasions—twice with a single and once with a studio album—and has earned numerous certifications from the FIMI, selling over four million records in Italy alone.
+She has topped the Italian music charts on four occasions—twice with a single and twice with a studio album—and has earned numerous certifications from the FIMI, selling over five million records in Italy alone.

-Annalisa has received 52 platinum and 13 gold certifications from FIMI.
+Annalisa has received 53 platinum and 12 gold certifications from FIMI.